How to Choose a Wedding Hair Stylist

 Meet and greet

-Next up is the face-to-face meeting.
+Next up is the face-to-face (or virtual) meeting.
 Sure, texts, DMs and emails are all good for connecting, but you can learn so much more about someone when you meet them in person.
-Schedule a brief Q&A session with your desired stylist(s) to get the lowdown on their process, cost, product list and more.
+Schedule a brief Q&A session with your desired wedding hairstylist(s) to get the lowdown on their process, cost, product list and more.

 Read and sign the contract